PrepMarquis/novela-hugo-starter/content/post/okusam-3-bin-lira-maas-alacagim.md

 \** (reads the self proclaimed top 5 universities in Turkey, you know what I am talking about)

+To be honest, before the 80's social mobilty through education was a neat practice, that was nothing new.
+Though  after the 80's and especially in the 2000's where a recovering economy with promising signs of development, social capital etc. middle class people could be afforded more compared to their families.

 That funnel is... well... kinda broken these days.

 If I can be candid with you.
 I am the product of that belief system as well everything I did, ganied as a skill paraded as my success was about that thing, that notion about filling up my resume with random garbage just to get in a 8to5 job with 4000₺ attached in the end.
 Because everybody is doing it.
 Right?